 What are Cataracts?

 Cataracts are a cloudiness that can form in the lens of the eye.
 The cloudiness interferes with light entering the eye and results in poor vision.
 They can lead to blurred vision, sensitivity to glare and distortion or double vision.

-Long-term exposure to ultra-violet light is thought to contribute to the development of cataracts.
-If left untreated cataracts can cause blindness.
+Long-term exposure to ultra-violet light is thought to contribute to their development.
+If left untreated, they can cause blindness.

 Signs of Cataracts